CloudCannon/hydra-jekyll-bookshop-template/README.md

 * The **Staff Author** field links to members in the **Staff Members** collection.
 * Change the defaults when new posts are created in `_posts/_defaults.md`.

+## Collections
+* When adding or removing collections, update the Explore View options within the `_config.yml` file.
+For more information see CloudCannon's documentation on [Explore Groups](https://cloudcannon.com/documentation/edit/interfaces/explore/#keyword:_explore).

 ### Contact Form

 * Preconfigured to work with CloudCannon, but easily changed to another provider (e.g. [FormSpree](https://formspree.io/)).